ahnpj/soc-analyst-portfolio/README.md

 * Using frameworks like MITRE ATT&CK<br>

 * Documenting work clearly for teammates<br>

-**About Me**<br>
-I’m an aspiring SOC analyst who’s passionate about cybersecurity and learning all the things that keep companies safe.
-This repo is my way of showing I’m serious about the work and ready to jump in.

 **A Few Notes**<br>
 * Everything here is practice or simulated — no real company data.<br>